 The Colosseum being one of the greatest wonders of the ancient world with a fascinating history.
-It is one of the most visited monuments in the world.
+It is one of the most visited monuments in Europe and the world.
 Hence, there are often long lines to enter.
 Read on to know all your best options to skip-the-line at the Colosseum and save your valuable time on holiday.

 The Colosseum is open every day of the year with an exception of 1st January and 25th December.
 The opening hours may vary based on the season with longer opening hours in the summer and shorter in winter.
 The regular adult ticket costs 18 euro on the official website and 16 euro at the ticket counter.
 These tickets are valid for 24 hours from the time printed on the ticket and include a visit to the Colosseum, Roman Forum and Palatine Hill.

 Children below the age of 18 can enter the archaeological park for free if tickets are picked up at any of the ticket windows in the archaeological park.
 Online reservation for children tickets cost 2 euro.
 Id proof for age might be required to be produced at the ticket windows for both online and regular reservations.

 European citizens below the age of 26 can enter with a special reduced ticket which costs 2 euro at the ticket window.
 Online reservations for these reduced tickets can be made for 4 euro.
 All reduced European citizens will be required to provide age proof while collecting the ticket from the ticket window.

 Official Timings for the Archaeological Park: